Tilkor Tarua: Etymology

 Tilkor Tarua is a Maithili word having two terms Tilkor and Tarua.
-Tilkor is the Maithili name of Momordica monadelpha or Coccinia grandis or ivy gourd or scarlet gourdis plant.
-It is a creepers or climber plant found naturally in the Mithila region.
-In the Mithila region, Tilkor is generally referred to as the leaves of the plant.
-And Tarua is the Maithili word used for a dish made of leaves or thinly sliced vegetables coated with rice batter and deeply fried in mustard oil.
+Tilkor is the Maithili name of "Momordica monadelpha" or Coccinia grandis or ivy gourd or scarlet gourd plant.
+It is a creeper or climber plant found naturally in the Mithila region.
+In the Mithila region, Tilkor generally refers to the leaves of the plant.
+Tarua is the Maithili word for a dish made with leaves or thinly sliced vegetables coated in rice batter and deep-fried in mustard oil.